bt3gl/building_blog/content/intro_k8s.md

 First, you will need to install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in your machine.

-Make sure you have all the auths right, for instance, I do the following:
+Make sure you have all the auths right; for instance, I do the following:

 1. Create an auth token and move to `~/.kube`
 2. Create a config file and move to `~/.kube`